vongohren/bekk-open-steemitpost/README.md

 #### **My short story on Steemit**

 It all started with me scrolling the internet with my phone in july 2016, on the train, heading to Stockholm.
-I found [this article](https://www.theguardian.com/technology/2016/jul/12/steem-digital-currency-steemit-value-soars) from the guardian which spiked my curiousity.
-I had recently started to grow an interest in blockchains, from when I attended [Blockchainday in Oslo](http://www.oslotech.no/2016/oslo-blockchain-day/) back in April.
+I found [this article](https://www.theguardian.com/technology/2016/jul/12/steem-digital-currency-steemit-value-soars) from the guardian which piqued my curiousity.
+I had recently started to grow interested in blockchains, from when I attended [Blockchainday in Oslo](http://www.oslotech.no/2016/oslo-blockchain-day/) back in April.
 So i did some googling to figure out what this [Steem](http://coinmarketcap.com/currencies/steem/) was, which eventually led me to [steemit.com](https://steemit.com/).

 ![Steemit.com](https://bekkopen.blob.core.windows.net/attachments/d1532b24-18b9-4b76-973f-a408696e376a)

 Seeing all those dollars next to the upvote button made me think that this was to good to be true!
 So I decided to try it out, on the train, on my phone, to see if there was anything to this platform!

-So i ended up writing about another super trend at the moment, you guessed it right, Pokemon Go: https://steemit.com/pokemon-go/@vongohren/how-pokemon-go-became-so-popular
+So i ended up writing about another super trend at the moment, which was Pokemon Go: https://steemit.com/pokemon-go/@vongohren/how-pokemon-go-became-so-popular

 I can't really justify the content in this article, it was written in 15 minutes, on a mobile phone, on a train.
 But it was a test to see what the platform was all about.
 And i'm quite glad i tried it out.

-As you can see on the upvotes it did provide 414$, where 103$ went to the curators and 311$ went to the author.
+As you can see on the upvotes it did provide $414, where $103 went to the curators and $311 went to the author.
 Which I was.

-But, and theres always a but, this is just an estimated dollar value based on last weeks market price of the current steem crypto currency.
+But, and there's always a but, this is just an estimated dollar value based on last weeks market price of the current steem crypto currency.
 And steemit.com has done it so that you won't get all the crypto currency paid out in liquid assets.
 According to [steemit's whitepaper](https://steemit.com/steem/@liondani/steem-whitepaper-download) they do a 50-50 split on liquid assets and non liquid assets:

 _**"When a post receives a payout it takes the form of 50% SteemDollars and 50% SteemPower.
 The Steem Power give the user increased voting and transaction power while the SteemDollar gives the user an immediate benefit in a stable currency.
 As we’ve already discussed at length, both SteemPower and SteemDollar are designed to encourage long-term holding rather than short-term selling." **_

-So now I had earned about 150$ of liquid assets and had to see if this could be turned into actual [FIAT money](http://www.investopedia.com/terms/f/fiatmoney.asp).
+So now I had earned about $150 of liquid assets and had to see if this could be turned into actual [FIAT money](http://www.investopedia.com/terms/f/fiatmoney.asp).
 That turned out to be kinda easy.

 All that had to be done was creating an account at an [exchange](https://steem.io/#exchanges) that accepts Steem as a tradable crypto currency.
 Then trade the Steem to a FIAT currency, and withdraw that into your own bank account.
 But to be able to do this process, you have to verify yourself and they do add a lot of fees for this withdraw.
 But there are plenty of other solutions out there, and since Bitcoin is highly tradeble, I decided to buy Bitcoin, and keep my earnings within the crypto currency environment.